Kiss and Tell: Variations of Normal and Pathology of the Lips

 Fordyce Spots

 Fordyce spots are normal findings presenting as small, slightly raised, smooth, yellow-white spots on the vermilion border of the lips or oral mucosa (see Image 1).
-They occur in approximately 85% of the population and are usually 1-5mm in diameter.2
+They occur in approximately 85% of the population and are usually one to five millimeters in diameter.2

 Image 1 Fordyce spots on the upper and lower lips